Published on

 Note: Before adding anything to your hot tub, test the water's pH level using a test strip or a digital pH meter.
 The ideal pH range for hot tub water is between 7.2 and 7.8.

 When choosing a pH decreaser, look for products that list sodium bisulfate as an active ingredient.
-This chemical efficiently lowers pH while having a milder effect on total alkalinity.
+This chemical effectively lowers pH while having a milder effect on total alkalinity.

-Read more on how to lower hot tub water pH when dealing with excessive pH fluctuations: How to Lower pH in Hot Tub: Simple Solutions
+Read more: How to Lower pH in Hot Tub: Simple Solutions

-If you need to lower your hot tub's pH, muriatic acid can be a powerful option.
-Use it sparingly and add it slowly to your hot tub while the water is circulating.
+If you need to lower your hot tub’s pH, muriatic acid can be a powerful option, while sodium bisulfate offers a gentler approach.

 Read more: Maintain a Hot Tub Without Chemicals: Eco-Friendly Alternatives for Spa Care

-Your hot tub's water chemistry is optimal when the pH level is between 7.2 and 7.8.
+Ideal pool pH and hot tub pH levels fall between 7.2 and 7.8, which helps prevent equipment damage and makes the water more comfortable for soaking.
 This range makes the hot tub safe for your skin and helps prevent corrosion or scaling.

 Ideal total alkalinity (TA) levels should be between 80 and 120 ppm (parts per million).
 Achieving this balance keeps the water clear, prevents scale formation, and ensures your chemicals work effectively.
 A lower alkalinity can bring up a lot of issues.